TheCodingDojo/student_md_docs/vscode_settings.md

 # Recommended Settings
 - ctrl + shift + p then type Open Settings (JSON)
-- update the following settings or add if they are missing (***DO NOT REMOVE THE CURLY BRACES IN THE SETTINGS FILE***)
+- update the following settings or add them if they are missing inside of the curly braces that start and end the file (***DO NOT REMOVE THE CURLY BRACES AT START AND END OF FILE***)
 - ``` json
   "files.autoSave": "onFocusChange",
   "editor.formatOnSave": true,
   "editor.snippetSuggestions": "top",
   "editor.wordWrap": "on",
   "editor.detectIndentation": true,
   "editor.renderWhitespace": "selection",
+  "emmet.includeLanguages": {
+      "razor": "html",
+      "aspnetcorerazor": "html",
+      "javascript": "javascriptreact",
+  },
     ```

 ## Python